glloydNAT/iosacal/README.txt

 GNUCal is based on currently available calibration methods, like those described in [RAM2008]_.

-GNUCal takes a radiocarbon determination, typically composed by a date in years BP (before present, i.e. before 1950 AD) and a standard deviation measure.
+GNUCal takes a radiocarbon de    ./gnucal.py -d 790 -s 60 -d 917 -s 55 -d 1005 -s 45termination, typically composed by a
+date in years BP (before present, i.e. before 1950 AD) and a standard deviation measure.